cockroachdb/docs/cockroachcloud/authorization.md

 In a future release, legacy roles will be deprecated in favor of more fine-grained roles for separately administering organization-level user-management functions, cluster management functions, and billing management functions.
 {{site.data.alerts.end}}

 ### Is the same authorization model used for both service accounts and human users in a {{ site.data.products.db }} organization?

 Yes, for service accounts created after the updated authorization model is enabled for your organization.
-Service accounts created previously continue to use the older authorization model.
+Service accounts created previously continue to use the previous, less fine-grained authorization model.
 See [Service Accounts](#service-accounts).

 ### Can I assign a cluster-level role to a few users such that they have the relevant entitlements on all clusters in the {{ site.data.products.db }} organization?